mrets/Help/filtering_tables.md

 ## The Table: Filtering

-You probably noticed the buttons labeled 'Filter...' near the top of the columns.
-This feature is for limiting what is shown in the column.
-Example: If I only wanted to see my solar RECs, I would select the filter under 'Fuel Type' and select 'Solar'.
+The Filter buttons at the top of columns limit the data displayed in the column.
+For example, to display solar RECs only, select the filter under Fuel Type and select Solar.

 ![](https://github.com/markmrets/photos/blob/master/filtering%201%20.png?raw=true)